slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 kyverno       kyverno-reports-controller-7bdb457748-4xbvj      1/1     Running   0               5s
 ```

-Open a new terminal and monitor the logs for the admission controller and keep this terminal open:
+Optional: Open a new terminal and monitor the logs for the admission controller and keep this terminal open:

 ```shell
 # Replace 'kyverno-admission-controller-6dd8fd446c-4qck5' with the value for your installation (previous command).